 - Buick, the maker of LaCrosse and Regal

 - Chevrolet, which produces models such as the Silverado, Malibu, Camaro, Colorado, Corvette, and Tahoe

 - Chrysler, the maker of the 300 sedans and the Pacifica minivans

 - Dodge, the producer of the Ram line of pick-up trucks

-- Ford Motor Company, the manufacturer of the F-150, Explorer, and Fusion
+- Ford Motor Company, the manufacturer of the F-150, Explorer, Fusion, Edge, Focus and Escape

 - Honda, the maker of the Civic, Accord, and Odyssey